dileepajayakody/FOAFSite/README.md

 Launch Stanbol server using full-launcher and access the foaf-site at : localhost:8080/entityhub/site/foaf-site The next step is to create an Enhancement Engine in Stanbol utilizing above created FOAF Site.

-### Configuring an Enhancement Engine and a Enhancement Chain using the FOAF Site
+###Configuring an Enhancement Engine and a Enhancement Chain using the FOAF Site
 After successfully deploying the foaf-site, I configured an enhancement chain to perform content enhancements using above ceated foaf-site.
 Most of these configurations can be done via the osgi console configuration manager of Apache stanbol accessible at : http://localhost:8080/system/console/configMgr <br/>

-Following are the enhancement engine configurations required to create a FOAF site linking engine.
+Following are the enhancement engine configurations required to create a FOAF site linking engine. <br/>

 * Configure a new entityhub-linking-engine [6] with below configuration changes: <br/>
 <pre>